 How to Turn Married Sex Into Making Love

-In fact, making love starts with simple everyday habits–many of which take place outside of the bedroom.
+In fact, making love starts with simple everyday connection with our spouses.

 We Need More Sex in Our Christian Marriages (Truly!)

 Bottom line, you and I need to have sex more with our spouses in order to have the intimacy we crave in Christian marriage.
 We need to take whatever steps necessary to remove every obstacle that seeks to keep us from making love to our spouses.